thousandyears/OptionalSubscripts/README.md

 ```

-... including an `Any?.Store` actor with routed streams, publishers, batch updates and atomic transactions:
+The package includes `Any?.Store` actor with routed streams, publishers, batch updates and atomic transactions:
 ```swift
 let o = Any?.Store()